 The Hay House World Summit kicked off earlier this month and as usual I’ve found various thought leaders that have inspired me toward transformation.
-One of them was Brendon Burchard’s lesson on the Secrets to Motivation and Achievement, where he spent a few minutes sharing his simple way to reclaim your day.
+One of them was Brendon Burchard’s lesson on the Secrets to Motivation and Achievement.
+That is where he spent a few minutes sharing his simple way to reclaim your day.

-And it is to not check your email within the first 60 minutes of your day.
-Sounds simple enough right, but according to Burchard 86% of people roll over and check their phone as soon as they wake up.
-I know I’ve been guilty of that, but Burchard says that when we do that we’re conditioning ourselves and those that we have relationships with (whether personal or professional) that their agenda is more important than our own.
-Yes, that their needs are more important than our own.
+The key is to not check your email within the first 60 minutes of your day.
+Sounds simple enough right?
+But according to Burchard 86% of people roll over and check their phone as soon as they wake up.
+I know I’ve been guilty of that.
+Burchard says that when we do that we’re conditioning ourselves and those that we have relationships with (whether personal or professional) that their agenda is more important than our own.
+YES, that their needs are more important than our own.
 I think that is so spot on and something that’s pervasive in our culture.
-We’re bombarded daily with so many things trying to steal our focus, whether it’s texts/emails with false emergencies, the TV, social media notifications, pop up ads, viral videos, etc. Burchard says allowing all this noise into our lives steals our sense of life and vibrancy and makes us addicted to the experience of distraction, causing everyone in it’s path to stop living in the moment.
+We’re bombarded daily with so many things trying to steal our focus, whether it’s texts or emails with false emergencies, the TV, social media notifications, pop up ads, viral videos, etc. Burchard says allowing all this noise into our lives steals our sense of life and vibrancy and makes us addicted to the experience of distraction, causing everyone in its path to stop living in the moment.
 This type of focus causes us to start our day based on reaction vs. vision and strategy, which ultimately lowers our productivity.

-I can totally see why and personally I’ve experienced the difference myself.
+I can totally see why.
+I’ve even experienced the difference myself.
 If you follow along you know that I start and end my day listing all the things I am grateful for, from the simple to the big.
-I also try to visualize how I want my day to go, but lately I’ve definitely been slacking on this one and it’s shown.
+I also try to visualize how I want my day to go.
+Lately though, I’ve definitely been slacking on this one and it shows.
 I used to spend at least 10 minutes, before getting out of bed, going through the things I’m grateful for and moving on to my visualization of the day.
-That has drastically gone down to a minute or less because I’ve let so many other things distract me (TV shows, social media, & food are my biggest culprits), that I’ve managed to procrastinate my priorities, which leaves me feeling rushed, trying to get what I want done.
-It’s a vicious cycle, and after months of doing this, I’ve definitely fallen behind, but no more.
+That has drastically gone down to a minute or less because I’ve let so many other things distract me.
+That’s brought procrastination back, which leaves me feeling rushed, trying to get what I want done.
+It’s a vicious cycle, and after months of doing this, I’ve definitely fallen behind.
+No more.

-Step one of change is awareness and I am now going to try to re-prioritize myself again and return to my visualization and shower to do lists (the shower is where I tend to prioritize what I need to accomplish daily to get me toward the goals listed on my visualization board, but you can choose whatever works best for you) so that I don’t just allow my day, my life to happen to me, but that I make it happen for me, which is where it’s at!
+Step one of change is awareness and I am now going to try to re-prioritize myself again and return to my visualizations and to do lists.
+I don’t know about you, but the shower is where I tend to prioritize what I need to accomplish daily to get me toward the goals listed on my vision board.
+You can choose whatever works best for you.
+The goal is to stop allowing our day, and ultimately our life to happen to us, but to make it happen for us!
+That’s where the magic happens.

 Cheers to reclaiming our day!